-Clare Spathelf is the Assistant Director of the BGSU Office of Pre Professional Programs and an adjunct faculty member supporting those pursuing careers in dentistry, law, medicine, occupational therapy, optometry, pharmacy, physical therapy, physician assistant, and veterinary medicine.
+Clare Spathelf is the Assistant Director of the BGSU Office of Pre-Professional Programs and an adjunct faculty member supporting those pursuing careers in dentistry, law, medicine, occupational therapy, optometry, pharmacy, physical therapy, physician assistant, and veterinary medicine.
 She is a two-time alumna earning a Master of Arts degree in Higher Education Student Affairs (CSP) and a Bachelor of Science in Education.
-She has been employed with the university for ten years.
+She has been employed with the university for over twelve years.
 Prior to her administrative position, she was an Academic Advisor in BGSU's Pre-Major Programs office.
 In 1998, she was recruited to work with at-risk youth and became Program Coordinator facilitated through the Board of Education/Wood County Educational Service Center (7 yrs. service) where she assisted 14-21 year olds with their education and employment goals.
 Clare began her career in education in the classroom as a Reading Specialist.

 Clare currently serves on the BGSU Advising Awards and Recognition Commission and is a member of Omicron Delta Kappa National Leadership Honor Society and the Alpha Epsilon Delta Pre-Health Honor Society.
 She is an Advisory Board member for the Center of Undergraduate Research (CURS) and also a member of the National Association of Advisors for the Health Professions and Pre-Law Advisors National Council.
 She was the recipient of the 2019 Faculty Excellence Award for Advising & Mentoring Excellence.